stharrold/ARCHIVED_irods_module_iplant/TESTING.md

 Test that the `$IRODS/server/bin/cmd/iplant.py` module executes correctly when called by rules from `$IRODS/server/config/reConfigs/core.re` and `$IRODS/server/config/reConfigs/iplant.re`.
 See `iplant.py --help` to test additional `iplant.py` options.

-**Note:** As of 2014-12-11, this test fails because the last file fetched is cut short.
+**Note:** As of 2014-12-11, this test fails because the last file fetched is truncated.
 See issue https://github.com/stharrold/irods_module_iplant/issues/16

 ```bash
 # Use the iPlant version of `core.re` from following `INSTALL.md`.